 Rare Element Resources Ltd. is a publicly traded, strategic materials company focused on delivering rare earth products for technology, energy and defense applications by advancing the Bear Lodge Critical Rare Earth Project in northeast Wyoming.
-Bear Lodge is a significant mineralized district containing many of the less common, more valuable, critical rare earths that are essential for high-strength permanent magnets, electronics, fiber optics, laser systems for medical technology and defense, as well as technologies like electric vehicles, solar panels and wind turbines.
+Bear Lodge is a significant mineralized district containing many of the less common, more valuable, critical rare earths elements (REEs) that are essential for high-strength permanent magnets, electronics, fiber optics, laser systems for medical technology and defense, as well as technologies like electric vehicles, solar panels and wind turbines.

 The proprietary technology for REE extraction/separation, developed by the Company and being advanced by affiliates of the Company’s majority shareholder, General Atomics (GA), has successfully separated REE oxides into commercial-grade, saleable products, such as neodymium/praseodymium (Nd/Pr) oxide.
 Indications are that it will do so with greater efficiency and lower environmental impact than current industry methods.

 Rare Element Resources was incorporated in 1999.
 Its common shares are traded on the OTCQB Venture Marketplace (“OTCQB”) under the symbol “REEMF.”

 Currently, the Company’s primary focus is advancing the rare earth recovery/separate technology it developed and that has been refined by its technology partners.
 In 2020, the first high-grade, separated REE product was produced from Bear Lodge sample material.

-In pilot plant testing, the first two steps of the process upgraded the sample material to 92-97% concentrated REE.
-Next the radionuclides, naturally occurring with REE, were reduced to below regulatory standards and cerium was removed.
+In pilot plant testing, the first two steps of the process upgraded the sample material to 92-97% concentrated REEs.
+Next the radionuclides, naturally occurring with REEs, were reduced to below regulatory standards and cerium was removed.
 In the final stage, a high-efficiency solvent extraction process, a >99.5% pure, commercial-grade Nd/Pr oxide was produced, as well as additional REE oxides amenable to further processing.